14 Logical vectors

 #> [1] NA

-It’s easiest to understand why this is true if we artificial supply a little more context:
+It’s easiest to understand why this is true if we artificially supply a little more context:

-# Let x be Mary's age.
-We don't know how old she is.
+# We don't know how old Mary is

-# Let y be John's age.
-We don't know how old he is.
+# We don't know how old John is

-# Are John and Mary the same age?
+# Are Mary and John the same age?

 #> [1] NA